CODERTG2/LegalAI/README.md

 Veritas is designed with **Safety First** principles, aligning with the **UNESCO Recommendation on the Ethics of AI** and the **Blueprint for an AI Bill of Rights**:

 *   **Stateless by Design**: We do not store conversation history or personal data (PII) on our servers, ensuring compliance with **SOPPA (Student Online Personal Protection Act)** strict standards for educational tools.
+*   **Client-Side PII Guardrails**: The frontend proactively scans queries for sensitive patterns (SSN, Phone, Email) and issues a warning *before* checks are sent to the server, preventing accidental data leakage.
 *   **Double-Verification**: Every AI response undergoes a two-step check:
     1.  **Vector Guardrail**: Ensures retrieved documents are mathematically relevant.
     2.  **LLM Guardrail**: A secondary model validates that the answer is grounded in the provided context.